 FACT 1: If you are self-employed, you are not entitled to statutory maternity leave – but you can still have time off with your baby.

 - Statutory maternity leave (up to 52 weeks off work provided by law) is not available to those who are self-employed.

-- You may claim Maternity Allowance (see below) to enable you to be paid for some of the period you are off work after you have your baby.
+- You may claim Maternity Allowance (see below) so you’re paid for some of the time you’re off work after you have your baby.

 - It is up to you when you decide you want to start your maternity leave.
 You can put the date you intend to stop working on your MA1 form.

-- Your maternity leave will automatically begin if you give birth before the date you intend to stop working.
+- If you give birth before the date you intended to stop working, your maternity leave will automatically begin.

-- If you are registered self-employed, pay class 2 national insurance contributions OR hold a small earnings exemption certificate, you are likely to qualifying for Maternity Allowance.
+- If you are registered self-employed, pay Class 2 National Insurance contributions OR hold a small earnings exemption certificate, you are likely to qualify for Maternity Allowance.

 - You must have been self-employed for at least 26 weeks of the 66 weeks before your baby is due (known as your ‘test period’) to qualify for Maternity Allowance.